Blue Persian Cats: Facts, Origin & History (With Pictures)

 Formal Recognition of Blue Persian Cats

-Since these cats have been around for eons, they have an old-school pedigree to go with their old lineage.
+Since Persian cats have been around for eons, they have an old-school pedigree to go with their lineage.
 The purebred cats in the Persian class were first accepted into kennel clubs throughout Europe in the mid-19th century.
 They were even a part of the first cat show held in London’s Crystal Palace in 1871.

 The first purebred Persians arrived in the U.S. around 1875, where they became one of the earliest pedigreed cats by the Cat Fancier’s Association.
 This association accepts a wide variety of Persian coat colors, including: